To access material, start machines and answer questions login.

 - Vulnerabilities

-From a security perspective, we always need to think about what we aim to protect; consider the security triad: Confidentiality, , and Availability ().
-Confidentiality refers to keeping the contents of the communications accessible to the intended parties. is the idea of assuring any data sent is accurate, consistent, and complete when reaching its destination.
-Finally, availability refers to being able to access the service when we need it.
+From a security perspective, you always need to think about what you aim to protect.
+Consider the security triad: Confidentiality, , and Availability ().
+Confidentiality refers to keeping the contents of communications accessible only to the intended parties. is the assurance that any data sent is accurate, consistent, and complete when reaching its destination.
+Availability refers to being able to access the service when you need it.
 Different parties will put varying emphasis on these three.
 For instance, confidentiality would be the highest priority for an intelligence agency.
 Online banking will put most emphasis on the of transactions.
 Availability is of the highest importance for any platform making money by serving ads.

-Knowing that we are protecting the Confidentiality, , and Availability (), an attack aims to cause Disclosure, Alteration, and Destruction ().
-The figures below reflect this.
+Knowing that you are protecting Confidentiality, , and Availability (), an attack aims to cause Disclosure, Alteration, and Destruction ().
+The figure below reflects this relationship.

-Vulnerabilities are of a broader spectrum, and exploited vulnerabilities have different impacts on the target systems.
-For instance, exploiting a Denial of Service () vulnerability can affect the system’s availability, while exploiting a Remote Code Execution () vulnerability can lead to more severe damages.
-It is important to note that a vulnerability by itself creates a risk; damage can occur only when the vulnerability is exploited.
-We don’t cover vulnerabilities in this room as they have their own module, Vulnerability Research.
+Vulnerabilities are of a broader spectrum, and exploited vulnerabilities have different impacts on target systems.
+For instance, exploiting a Denial of Service () vulnerability can affect the system's availability, while exploiting a Remote Code Execution () vulnerability can lead to more severe damage.
+A vulnerability by itself creates a risk; damage can occur only when the vulnerability is exploited.
+Vulnerabilities are not covered in this room as they have their own module, Vulnerability Research.

 Ready to learn Cyber Security?